pinterest/rocksplicator/README.md

 [![Build Status](https://travis-ci.org/pinterest/rocksplicator.svg)](https://travis-ci.org/pinterest/rocksplicator)

 Rocksplicator is a set of C++ libraries and tools for building large scale [RocksDB](http://rocksdb.org/) based stateful services.
 Its goal is to help application developers solve common difficulties of building large scale stateful services, such as data replication and cluster management.
 With Rocksplicator, application developers just need to focus on their application logics, and won't need to deal with data replication nor cluster management.
-A brief introduction of Rocksplicator can be found in our [@Scale presentation](https://atscaleconference.com/videos/experimentation-at-scale-replicated-rocksdb-at-pinterest/) (starting from 17:30).

 Rocksplicator includes:

- 1. RocksDB replicator (a library for RocksDB real-time data replication)
+ 1. RocksDB replicator (a library for RocksDB real-time data replication.
+It supports 3 different replication modes, i.e., async replication, semi-sync replication, and sync replication.)
  2. Cluster management library and tool for RocksDB replicator based stateful services
  3. Async fbthrift client pool and fbthrift request router
  4. A stats library for maintaining & reporting server stats
  5. A set of other small tool classes for building C++ services.

+## Online introduction videos
+Introduction of Rocksplicator can be found in in our [presentation at 2016 Annual RocksDB meetup at FB HQ](https://www.facebook.com/TeCNoYoTTa/videos/oa.1126302657468247/10155683728004408) and [@Scale presentation](https://atscaleconference.com/videos/experimentation-at-scale-replicated-rocksdb-at-pinterest/) (starting from 17:30).

+## Use cases
+Currently, we have 5 different online services based on rocksplicator running at Pinterest, which consist of nearly 20 clusters, over 1600 hosts and process tens of PB data per day.

 ## Prerequisities